YujiaWei2020/Hybird-NN-GA-method/README.md

     # Replace the old population with the offspring
     pop[:] = offspring

-    # Update the hall of fame and the statistics with the currently evaluated population
+    # Update the hall of fame and the statistics
     hof.update(pop)
     record = stats.compile(pop)
     logbook.record(evals=len(invalid_ind), gen=gen, **record)
     print(logbook.stream)

     # Save more data along the evolution for later plotting